8fold/site-joshbruce.com/content/public/experiences/finances/personal-budget/content.md

 Constraints on how savings may be spent:

-1. Each spend can only be used to purchase one security.
+1. Only one security may be purchased when spending from savings.
 2. Purchasing the security cannot put the portfolio out of balance.
-3. There must be at least 7 days between spends, regardless of event timings.
+3. At least 7 days between spends, regardless of event timings.
 4. If the current price of a security is down more than 30 percent of the 52 week high, savings cannot be used to purchase that security.